arkku/dotfiles/README.md

   kills the line and pastes it back on the next empty prompt (e.g., use this to get rid of an unfinished command while you look at `man`, then it comes back automatically on the next prompt)
+* <kbd>Ctrl</kbd>-<kbd>Z</kbd> on an empty prompt in insert mode – if the on the first line, execute `fg` (i.e., bring suspended process to foreground, allowing to toggle suspend/resume with the same keystroke), otherwise make previous lines of the multiline prompt editable again
 * <kbd>Ctrl</kbd>-<kbd>U</kbd> – kills the whole line (not just backwards from the cursor, as is the default)
 * <kbd>Ctrl</kbd>-<kbd>Y</kbd> – yanks (or, more accurately, puts) the